mhorga/mhorga.github.io/_posts/2016-01-25-using-metalkit-part-3.markdown

 The first keyword is the function __qualifier__ and can only have the value __vertex__, __fragment__ or __kernel__.
 The next keyword is the __return type__.
 Next is the function __name__ followed by the function __arguments__ inside the parentheses.
 The `Metal` shading language restricts the use of pointers unless the arguments are declared with the __device__, __threadgroup__, or __constant__ address space qualifier which specifies the region of memory where a function variable or argument is allocated.
 The __[[ ... ]]__ syntax is used to declare attributes such as resource locations, shader inputs, and built-in variables that are passed back and forth between shaders and CPU.

-The Metal framework API uses this attribute to identify the location for these argument types: device and constant buffers __[[ buffer(index) ]]__.
+`Metal` uses the __[[ buffer(index) ]]__ attribute to identify the location for the `device` and `constant buffer` argument types.
 Built-in input and output variables are used to communicate values between the graphics (vertex and fragment) functions and the fixed-function graphics pipeline stages.
 In our case __[[ vertex_id ]]__ is the per-vertex identifier that facilitates the communication.
 Per-vertex inputs can also be passed as an argument to a vertex function by declaring them with the __[[ stage_in ]]__ attribute qualifier.

 The `vertex shader` takes a pointer to the list of vertices as the 1st parameter.
 We will be able to index into __vertices__ using the 2nd parameter __vid__ which is attributed with __vertex_id__ that tells `Metal` to insert the vertex index currently being processed as this parameter.
 We then simply pass along each vertex (with its position and color) for the `fragment shader` to consume.
 All the `fragment shader` does is to take the vertex passed from the `vertex shader` and pass through the color for each and every pixel without changing anything to the input data.
 The vertex shader runs infrequently (only 3 times in this case - for each vertex), while the `fragment shader` runs thousands of times - for each pixel it needs to draw.

-So you might still asking: "Ok, but what about the color gradients?"
+So you might still asking: "Ok, but what about the color gradients"?
+Well, now that you understand what each shader does and how often they run, you can think about the color at any given pixel as the __average__ color value of its neighbors.
+For example, the color halfway between the the `red` and the `green` pixel will be `yellow` simply because the `fragment shader` interpolates the two colors by average: _0.5 * red + 0.5 * green__.
+The same happens with the color halfway between `red` and `blue` resulting `magenta`, as well as halfway between `blue` and `green` resulting `cyan`.
+From here on, the rest of the pixels are interpolated with unequal parts of the primary colors resulting the gradient range you see.

 The [source code](https://github.com/Swiftor/Metal/tree/master/ch04) is posted on Github as usual.